surveycto/youtube-detector/README.md

 The field value will be the selected choice.

-The metadata will store two pieces of data in a space-seprated list:
+The metadata will store two pieces of data in a space-separated list:

 1. The time in milliseconds the video was playing for.
 2. A `1` if the video played until the end, and `0` otherwise.